zimejin07/Product-list-app/README.md

 - **LocalStorage** (For persisting favorites)

 ## Notes
-- This implementation does not include unit tests or specific responsiveness improvements, as they were not part of the original requirements.
+- This implementation does not include unit tests or specific responsiveness improvements.

 ## License
-This project is for assessment purposes only.
+This project is for experimentation purposes only.